-Risks - Councils provision of plant machinery and manpower to assist the RFS firefighting activities posed a number of risks to Council and its staff that are not normally present in day to day activities.
+Risks - Councils provision of plant machinery and manpower to assist the RFS firefighting activities continue to pose a number of risks to Council and its staff that are not normally present in day to day activities.
 Training to compensate was completed and plans have been updated to reflect learning.
+Opportunities to learn from Councils contribution to the fire-fighting efforts have been taken advantage of and lessons learnt along with identified improvements will be transferred into fundamental day to day Council operations.

 Managers and Supervisors with the assistance of the WHS Risk Management ensured Councils Risk Management and Enterprise Risk Management Principles policies and procedures where implemented, monitored and reviewed.
 Appropriate control measures were enacted to ensure the safety of staff, protection of assets and the environment.
 Fatigue management has been reviewed due to the current bush fire situation and great improvements have been made in this area.
+Council has recently applied for a small training scholarship being offered by StateCover

-Funded Supervisory training for their Managers and Supervisors continues.
+Funded Supervisory/Leadership training for Managers and Supervisors continues.
 Follow up training is being provided.
 Extensive required safety training supplied in areas such as forklift, chainsaw, first aid, regulatory requirements and Chemcert.
 Recent staff appointments are supporting business improvement.